 If you are involved in proposing, designing or modifying cleanrooms and hygienic zones (within manufacturing facilities), we can help you either develop your own inhouse air flow modelling capabilities or support your engineering activies through our comprehensive simulation consulting services.

-Using ground-breaking modelling technology already used with great success in other industries, ANSYS Discovery allows cleanroom designers to analyse the effectiveness of their design decisions in a variety of scenarios instantaneously.
+Using ground-breaking modelling technology, ANSYS Discovery allows you to analyse the effectiveness of your design decisions in a variety of scenarios instantaneously.